Mik3M4n23/Mik3M4n23/README.md

 ###

 <p align="left">Data Engineering • Machine Learning • Big Data (Spark, Hadoop) • Cloud Platforms (AWS, GCP) • SQL/NoSQL Databases • Python • Automation</p>

 ###

-<h2 align="left">Goals</h2>

-###

-<p align="left">🎯 My primary goal is to leverage artificial intelligence to tackle real-world problems, improve existing solutions, and contribute to the broader artificial intelligence community.
-I'm driven by the desire to make meaningful contributions that advance the field and benefit society as a whole.
-Whether it's enhancing efficiency in industries, refining predictive models, or fostering collaboration within the AI community, I'm committed to making a positive impact through my work.
-Let's strive together to push the boundaries of artificial intelligence and create a better future for all.</p>

-###